 You may be advised to undergo arthroscopic surgery if nonsurgical treatment is ineffective, and your pain and swelling linger.

 With arthroscopic surgery, your medical provider can perform your surgery without using large incisions.
 They would insert a small camera known as an arthroscope into an incision, allowing them to look inside of your knee with a monitor.
-They would perform your meniscus surgery in The Woodlands by inserting operating instruments into additional incisions.
+They would perform your meniscus surgery in Houston by inserting operating instruments into additional incisions.
 Since these incisions are small, your recovery time will be faster, and you will experience less pain while recovering.

 Some patients are treated for meniscus repair by undergoing a procedure known as a meniscectomy.
 In other situations, torn meniscus repair can be accomplished by suturing.